rafalposwiata/Structured-Sentiment-Analysis/README.md

 all of the opinion tuples *O* = *O*<sub>i</sub>,...,*O*<sub>n</sub> in a text.
 Each opinion *O*<sub>i</sub> is a tuple *(h, t, e, p)* where *h* is a **holder** who expresses a **polarity** *p* towards a **target** *t* through a **sentiment expression** *e*, implicitly defining pairwise relationships between elements of the same tuple [(Barnes et al., 2021)](https://aclanthology.org/2021.acl-long.263/).
-An example of such tuples as a structure sentiment graph is Figure 1.
+An example of such tuples as a structure sentiment graph is shown in Figure 1.

 ![SSA_example](./figures/SSA_example.png)